matthewratcliffe/airplay-server/README.md

 ## ⚡ Auto-Starting the PC

-To make your AirPlay server fully hands-free, consider one of the following ways to automatically power on the system each day:
+To make your AirPlay receiver fully hands-free, consider one of the following ways to automatically power on the system each day:

 ### ✅ Wake-on-LAN (WOL)
 - Enable **Wake-on-LAN** in your BIOS/UEFI settings.